-Home / Resources / Educational Innovation Grants / Tier 3 (Catalyst Grants) Program
+Home / Resources / Educational Innovation Grants / Catalyst Grants (Tier 3) Program

 Overview

 By acting as a catalyst for change, these grants should foster implementation, expansion, and assessment of innovative teaching and curricular approaches with the potential for large-scale impacts on students, instructors, and departmental culture.
-These grants provide financial resources ranging from $6,000 to $35,000 per instructor of record per academic year.
+These grants provide financial resources ranging from $6,000 to $42,000 per instructor of record per academic year.
 Individual instructors are eligible for up to two consecutive years of grant support.
-To support the implementation of proposed projects such as redesigning a course or course sequence or developing interdisciplinary teaching collaborations, instructors also may request in-kind support from the Teaching and Learning Center as follows:
+To support the implementation of proposed projects, instructors also may request in-kind support from the Teaching and Learning Center (see Eligible Themes and Projects for Catalyst Grants).

-Grants may be used to support activities such as full or partial course (re)design, curricular improvements involving new technology or instructional materials, major reform of teaching strategies across multiple courses (or multiple sections of a course) to improve student engagement and learning, and pedagogical research studies aimed at documenting and disseminating the effect of such course-level change strategies.
-Funding may be requested to support wages for students (undergraduates, TAs, or GSRs) or staff to assist with the project and financial support for faculty and instructors (up to $10,000).
+Grants may be used to support activities such as full or partial course (re)design, curricular improvements involving emergent technology or instructional materials, major reform of teaching strategies across multiple courses (or multiple sections of a course) to improve student engagement and learning, and pedagogical research studies aimed at documenting and disseminating the effect of such course-level change strategies.
+Funding may be requested to support student wages (undergraduates, TAs, or GSRs) or staff assisting with the project, and to provide financial support for faculty and instructors (up to $10,000).

-Tier 3 grant proposals must articulate a clear plan for enhancing the student experience, define specific project goals (i.e. expected outcomes of the project), and a strategy for evaluating the effectiveness and impact of the proposed course intervention.
+Catalyst Grant proposals must articulate a clear plan for enhancing the student experience, define specific project goals (i.e. expected outcomes of the project), and include a strategy for assessing the effectiveness and impact of the proposed intervention.
 Applications should demonstrate how the proposed project aligns with UCLA’s strategic plan to elevate how we teach and should address the potential for sustainability within the department or academic/administrative unit after the grant period ends.
-Successful applications will be bound within a defined and realistic timeline and leverage existing campus resources, including programs and services provided by disciplinary teaching support units.
-While not a requirement of Tier 3 grant proposals, applicants are encouraged to explore opportunities for their department or program to either commit matching funds and/or contribute other non-monetary support of the project to evidence a broader investment in the success and sustainability of the proposed course intervention.
+Successful applications will be bound within a defined and realistic timeline, include deliverables for project milestones, and leverage existing campus resources, including programs and services provided by disciplinary teaching support units.
+While not a requirement of Catalyst Grant proposals, applicants are highly encouraged to explore opportunities for their department or program to either commit matching funds and/or contribute other non-monetary support of the project to evidence a broader investment in the success and sustainability of the proposed course intervention.

 Awarded funds will be transferred directly to departments, which bear full responsibility for administering the funding and any associated vendor payments in strict accordance with university policies, as well as state and federal regulations.
 Departments will also be solely accountable for any budget overages.
 Funds should be used within the funding period specified in the award letter; no carry-forwards are allowed if funds are not spent by the end of the fiscal year corresponding to the award end date.
 Any remaining funds will be returned to the TLC.